-Because of Suriname's use of Dutch as its official language and its relatively isolated position in the northeast part of South America, the nation is often overlooked.
-It's president, Desi Bouterse, has generally aligned himself with the anti-US ALBA block, although avoiding formal membership therein.
-His poor relationship with the United States is complicated by his implication in the murder of a political opponent, although his regime is arguably even more hostile to the Netherlands, the nation's former colonial master.
+Because of Suriname's use of Dutch as its official language, and because of its relatively isolated position in the northeast part of South America, the nation is often overlooked.
+It's President,

+Desi Bouterse, has generally aligned himself with the anti-U.S. ALBA block, although avoiding formal membership therein.
+His poor relationship with the U.S. is complicated by his implication in the murder of a political opponent, although his regime is arguably even more hostile to the Netherlands, the nation's former colonial master.

-Under Bouterse and his predecessors, the PRC has significantly expanded its commercial presence in Suriname, as well as its work with the Surinamese military.35 The country has also raised concern due to transnational organized crime, including human trafficking, in which its noncooperation with international law enforcement has earned it a designation by the United States State Department of Tier III, the lowest that it gives.36
+Under Bouterse and his predecessors, the PRC has significantly expanded its commercial presence in Suriname, as well as its work with the Surinamese military.
+The country has also raised concern due to transnational organized crime, including human trafficking, in which its non-cooperation with international law enforcement has earned it a designation by the U.S. State Department of Tier III, the lowest that it gives.

 Prepare for critical events that may occur.
-While there are always a range of significant potential events that would impact the security environment of Latin America and the Caribbean, there is at least one event which is both sufficiently likely and significantly impactful, that the United States should take particular measures to anticipate-the violent collapse of Venezuela.
+While there are always a range of significant potential events whose occurrence would impact the security environment of Latin America and the Caribbean, there is at least one event which is both sufficiently likely and significantly impactful, that the United States should take particular measures to anticipate: the violent collapse of Venezuela.